deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/intro.rst

 * Complex filter expressions

 .. tip::
   In order to learn about configuring a deegree-based CSW, it is recommended to read chapters :ref:`anchor-installation` and :ref:`anchor-lightly` first.
 Check out :ref:`anchor-workspace-csw` for an example deegree CSW configuration.
-Final steps are understanding :ref:`anchor-configuration-basics` and :ref:`anchor-configuration-csw`.
+Continue with :ref:`anchor-configuration-basics` and :ref:`anchor-configuration-csw`.

 ------------------------------
 Characteristics of deegree WPS